jguo1002/deep-learning-specialization-coursera/NOTES.md

 > (5 * 5 * 3 + 1) * 100 = 7,600
 >
 > Each filter is a volume where the number of channels matches up the number of channels of the input volume.
+>
+> Parameters are the variables that need to be learnt when training a model.
+>
+> Parameter count of one filter: (Height × Width × Depth) + bias

 </details>
 <br >